shichao-an/soundmeter/README.rst

   -d, --daemonize  run the meter in the background --log LOGFILE  log the meter (defaults to ``~/.soundmeter/log``) -v, --verbose         verbose mode
+  --segment SECONDS  audio segment length recorded in seconds (defaults to 0.5)

 Dependencies
 ------------